-- Grossman and Stiglitz (1976) & Grossman and Hart, (1979): in a competitive economy with complete markets there is unanimity among shareholders on the objectives of the firm. - Only shareholder value maximization is compatible with the no-arbitrage equilibrium condition in financial markets. - Milton Friedman (1970): shareholders prefer value maximization because negative externalities are best addressed through public policy - When a takeover is not an immediate threat, socially-minded shareholders may well prefer a non-value-maximizing policy that causes less negative externalities - Especially if externalities are difficult to undo, and if the government cannot be relied on to internalize all socially harmful activities (Hart and Zingales, 2016)
+- Grossman and Stiglitz (1976) & Grossman and Hart, (1979): in a competitive economy with complete markets there is unanimity among shareholders on the objectives of the firm. - Only shareholder value maximization is compatible with the no-arbitrage equilibrium condition in financial markets. - Milton Friedman (1970): shareholders prefer value maximization because negative externalities are best addressed through public policy - Yet we find significant heterogeneity in fund ideology.
+Matvos and Ostrovsky (2010) also find lack of shareholder unanimity. - Hart and Zingales (2017)

-SHAREHOLDERS AS CITIZENS
+SHAREHOLDERS AND COMPANIES AS CITIZENS